-Launched on 29 January 1944, the USS Missouri (BB-63) – often known as the ‘Mighty Mo’ – was an Iowa class battleship.
+Launched on 29 January 1944 from the Naval Shipyard in Brooklyn, the USS Missouri (BB-63) – often known as the ‘Mighty Mo’ – was an Iowa class battleship.
 Even considering her creation near the end of the war, USS Missouri still managed to take part in a number of significant Allied operations in the Pacific, in particular the invasions of Iwo Jima and Okinawa.

-The USS Missouri would serve again in the Korean War, in the Middle East as part of Operation Ernest Will (accompanying oil tankers in the North Arabian Sea) and in Operation Desert Storm.
+The USS Missouri later served during the Korean War, providing support via shore bombardment and anti-aircraft cover.
+Missouri would sail again in 1986, heading for the Middle East as part of Operation Ernest Will (accompanying oil tankers in the North Arabian Sea) and in Operation Desert Storm.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.